Gary Acker: Angolan Civil War

 From February 13 to 14, Acker alongside Bacon were on patrol around the perimeter of São Salvador, with the intent to slow down any Cuban advance and destroy a bridge before pulling out.
 While they encountered no Cuban forces on the 13th, on the 14th Acker and Bacon were in a Land Rover driven by Portuguese driver Fernando, along with Douglas 'Canada' Newby and three British mercenaries, when they came to the rear stake-bed truck of an enemy column that included BDRMs.
 The FAPLA and Cubans opened fire on the Rover, shredding it.
 Bacon shoved Acker from the Rover as both were struck; Acker in the left calf while Bacon was hit multiple times, dying near instantly.
 As Acker attempted to crawl away clutching his MG 42, he found his bootlaces were tangled with the now deceased Bacon's laces and had to shake him off.
 Acker decided to play dead on the side of the road, and heard a wounded Canada, who had been hit in both legs and lost his right thumb, demanding to be executed rather than treated.
 Eventually it was noticed Acker was breathing, and he was treated by a Cuban medic before being placed in the back of a truck with Canada and a wounded FAPLA member, who Acker suspected was hit by friendly fire as he doubts the mercenaries got a shot off during the encounter.
 Acker and Canada were the only survivors.

 They were taken to Luanda and held with other American and European mercenaries captured in separate incidents, including Grillo and Gearhart.
 Canada would die of his wounds on the second night there.
 At the following Luanda Trial, Acker's parents borrowed $5,000 to send American defense lawyers Robert Cesner Jr. and Bill Wilson to their son's defense.
 Ultimately Acker was sentenced to 16 years in prison, Grillo to 30 years, and Gearhart to death.

 During his sentence Acker experienced the 1977 Angolan coup d'état attempt during which he was almost killed, but was more interested in the use of an MP43/44 by one of the Nitistas at the time than his own fate.

 He was released in November 1982 after serving 7 years of his 16-year sentence as part of a prisoner exchange deal involving Soviet troops held in South Africa.

 Later life

-Gary Acker would go on to marry Dora Carolina.
+Gary Acker would go on to marry Dora Carolina (née Salazar).
 He died on November 7, 2001.
-His funeral was held on November 15.
+His funeral was held on November 15, 2001.